YisuanZ/biomolecule-al-decipher/README.md

 git clone https://github.com/YisuanZ/biomolecule-al-decipher.git
 cd biomolecule-al-decipher
 ```
 Then, set up a corresponding virtual environment according to the type of experiment you wish to perform.
 It should be noted that the separation of the following environments is due to the specific configuration requirements of our laboratory server.
-For experiment with ensemble-based and MC dropout UQ algorithms:
+For experiments with ensemble-based and MC dropout UQ algorithms:
 ```bash
 # Create and activate Conda virtual environment (named as you like)
 conda create -n AL python=3.9.6